MicrosoftDocs/power-platform/power-virtual-agents/advanced-clu-get-started.md

 1. Switch back to Power Virtual Agents.
 Changing back to the NLU environment in PVA will remove the "Analyze text" system topic.
 It also requires you to manually add example phrases for topics currently mapped to external intents.
     :::image type="content" source="media/advanced-clu-integration/clu-image6.png" alt-text="Switch to Power Virtual Agents NLU." border="false":::

 Now that you’ve completed preparing your environment, you’re ready to **Add topics and CLU intents from model data**.

-Now follow the procedure below, so you can upload your model data file and map CLU intents to your PVA bot.
+Next, follow the procedure below, so you can upload your model data file and map CLU intents to your PVA bot.

 ## Map CLU intents and entities to PVA topics

-**To automatically map intents and entities using the CLU wizard:**

 You create a new bot by mapping existing topics to CLU intents using the **Map intents and entities** wizard.
 With the wizard, your bot can utilize existing intents from your CLU model rather than trigger phrases to determine which topic to map to.